bensu/zig-csv/README.md

 # zig-csv

-Parses CSV into structs that you define.
+A library to parse CSV files into user-defined structs.

 > **Disclaimer**: I haven't used this in production and I don't know how it would fare there.
 I made this to learn zig.